sd37/CarND-Path-Planning-Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./path_planning`.

+## Reflections

+1. In main.cpp, we get data from the simulator.
+The simulator gives us back the sensor fusion data, along with the status of our self driving car(x,y,s,d,speed, yaw).
+2. We compute the jerk minimizing trajectory inside main.cpp from (319-432).
+For this we try to do all of the computation in local car coordinate system, which requires a conversion.
+3. For the generation of the JMT path.
+We first pick some anchor points.
+5 in size.
+2 from the prev reported path from simulator and next 3 we generate ourselves which are 50m apart.
+See the lane parmeter from lines 356-363.
+This helps us pick points from the correct lane, when a lane change has to happen.
+4. Next we fit a spline to all the above points, and then upsample it so that we have 50 points for our path.
+See lines 410-431.
+5. Next we feed this generated path to the simulator after converting the points back to global map coordinate system.
+6. I implemented a behavior planning module, which takes into account the cars in other lanes, and the current speed of the car to decide which lane to change to.
+7. See BehaviourPlanning.cpp file to see how it computes the safety of a lane change.
+8. In main.cpp if we see a car in front of us which is too_close we slow down.
+We then ask the behavior planner to tell us what lane should we change too.

+## Improvements

+1. Although this simple implementation works pretty well for 90% of the cases, I have seen it fail once or twice when a car from the other lane quickly moves into our lane.
+This causes our car to collide with that car because we do not slow down quickly enough.
+We could have a deaccelaration propotional to the distance between us and the car and in front of us.
+2. Sometimes when others car slow down they tend to change lanes, we can introduce Naive Bayes prediction module to detect those behaviors and help us gauge traffic better.

 Here is the data provided from the Simulator to the C++ Program

 #### Main car's localization Data (No Noise)